cbisaccia78/OckhamJSON/README.md

     /*
         First:

-            Create a custom (Template) for your particular use case:
+            Create a custom string template for your particular use case:

-            (Templates) are C structs which contain the expected structure of your incoming JSON data.
+            (Templates) are strings which represent the expected structure of the incoming json data text

-            Structure it like this:

-                struct Template {

-                };
-                typedef struct Template Template;
+            Define one as follows:

+            char *template = "{'field1': int, 'field2': string, 'field3': {'field4': true, 'field5': false', 'field6': null, 'field7': decimal}, 'field8': [int]}"

         Second:

             Create custom (Storage) which implements your template